ikhemissi/azure-ipaas-workshop/docs/workshop.md

 - **Azure Developer CLI** (azd): `azd` is a command-line interface designed to simplify the deployment and management of applications on Azure.
 It provides a unified experience for developers to build, deploy, and monitor their applications using a set of easy-to-use commands.
 With `azd`, you can streamline your workflow, automate repetitive tasks, and ensure consistent deployments across different environments.
 - **GitHub Codespace**: GitHub Codespaces provides a cloud-based development environment that allows you to code, build, test, and collaborate from anywhere.
 It offers a fully configured development environment that can be accessed directly from your browser or through Visual Studio Code.
 With Codespaces, you can quickly spin up a development environment with all the necessary tools and dependencies, ensuring a consistent setup across your team.

-You will require a tool to send HTTP requests without coding such as [Postman](https://www.postman.com/), [Bruno](https://www.usebruno.com/) or [VSCode thunder](https://www.thunderclient.com/) or [VSCode Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+You will require a tool to send HTTP requests without coding, such as [Postman](https://www.postman.com/), [Bruno](https://www.usebruno.com/) or [VSCode thunder](https://www.thunderclient.com/) or [VSCode Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

 ## Prepare your dev environment